nessita/configglue/doc/howto/custom-schema-options.rst

-The :doc:`schema reference </topics/schemas>` documentation explains how to use configglue's standard option classes -- :class:`~configglue.pyschema.schema.BoolConfigOption`, :class:`~configglue.pyschema.schema.IntConfigOption`, etc. For many purposes, those classes are all you'll need.
+The :doc:`schema reference </topics/schemas>` documentation explains how to use configglue's standard option classes -- :class:`~configglue.pyschema.schema.BoolConfigOption`, :class:`~configglue.pyschema.schema.IntOption`, etc. For many purposes, those classes are all you'll need.
 Sometimes, though, the configglue version won't meet your precise requirements, or you'll want to use a option that is entirely different from those shipped with configglue.